tarcisiozf/mnist-from-scratch/README.md

 The neural network is implemented from scratch.

 This a study experiment to understand the basics of neural networks and backpropagation.
-Not having numpy or any other library forced me to implement my own lib (see [matrix.cpp](./matrix.cpp)), with element-wise operations, broadcasting and so on.
+Not having numpy or any other library forced me to implement my own lib (see [matrix.c](matrix.c)), with element-wise operations, broadcasting and so on.

 ## Neural network